CyberVault KMS

 - Regulatory frameworks (e.g., PCI DSS, GDPR, ISO 27001, NIST SP 800-57, BSI TR-02102) mandate proper key control, logging, rotation, and hardware protection.

 - The emergence of quantum computing threatens classical algorithms (RSA, ECC).
-Organizations must assess their cryptographic posture and plan migration to quantum-safe algorithms.
+Organizations must assess their cryptographic posture and plan migration to quantum-resistant algorithms.

 - Without a strong KMS, key sprawl leads to operational vulnerabilities, compliance risk, and loss of sovereignty in cloud environments.